If everyone is predestined, why bother to even preach?

 - Why did Israel not accept Isaiah’s testimony that Christ was sent to take our sins upon himself? v3

-- vv17-21: Is the problem that the Israelites did not hear the word, or rather that they could not understand it?
+- vv17-21: Is the problem that the Israelites did not hear the word, or rather that they could not understand it? cf 1Cor 2:14Were they unable to understand because of a lack of interest?
+Why not? v20

 - Did the older brother not hear of God‘s mercy, or was he unable to ‘understand’ and believe?
 Lk 15:31